Natural Ways to Soothe Irritated Eyes

 Remember that having dry eyes isn’t just an external problem that goes away when the symptoms disappear.
 We recommend that you also add foods that are high in healthy fats to your diet:

 The healthy fat content in these foods helps nourish your eyes from the inside.
-Consume them in moderation, but don’t worry about counting calories because healthy fats are better absorbed by the body and can even help you maintain a healthy weight.
+Consume them in moderation, but don’t worry about counting calories because your body absorbs healthy fats better and they can even help you maintain a healthy weight.

 Reduce inflammation of the eyelids